 Hollywood Studios has vastly improved over the last few years with Mickey & Minnie’s Runaway Railway, Star Wars Galaxy’s Edge and Toy Story Land all opening.
-While this itinerary will cover a full day, this could easily be fit into an afternoon and evening save for the Rise of the Resistance rope drop.
+While this itinerary will cover a full day, this could easily be fit into an afternoon and evening save for the Toy Story Land rope drop.
 For as much flack as I give the park, there are some great areas to visit at night.
 All this to say, if you’re trying to make the day at Hollywood Studios a little shorter, sleep in or start the day in another park.
 Come here after an early lunch and there will still be plenty of time to fit in all of the essentials.
-Unfortunately, if you do that then you will miss out on the park’s and WDW’s best attraction.

 Since Walt Disney World reopened, entertainment has slowly trickled back into the park and FastPasses have gone by the wayside.
 In our original version of the itinerary, both FastPass and shows played a significant role.
 We’ve adjusted to get rid of the FastPass steps but have left most of the entertainment as it comes back into play.
 If something isn’t open during your trip that is in this itinerary then just skip it and move on!